topolvm/topolvm/docs/proposals/multiple-volumegroups.md

 ### Setting of divisors

+Currently, topolvm-scheduler calculates the score of a node by this formula:

+    min(10, max(0, log2(capacity >> 30 / divisor)))

+This proposal would calculate the score of each device class by the above formula.

-Also, the ConfigMap can contain `divisor` parameter for each volume group.
+Users can specify dedicated `divisor` parameter for each device class as follows:

 ```yaml
 apiVersion: v1
 kind: ConfigMap